2018 through current

 They have influences that range from Led Zeppelin to Gillian Welch and The Ramones to Neil Young.
 Kim was ironically considered by one of those very influences when she was up for the female vocalist spot in Robert Plant's "Band of Joy".
 Unbeknownst to Kim, Mr. Plant had been listening to some of her recordings and loved her voice.
 But as fate would have it her friend Patti Griffin got the role.
 "The job was clearly destined for Patti.
 I mean look at her and Robert now!
 I do believe in a good love story, after all" says a sighing Kim.

-The Smoking Flowers last full length album '2 Guns' was raucously brought into existence in single live recorded takes over about four days.
+The Smoking Flowers first album Sweet As Port debuted in 2009, initially recorded as a side project of sorts for the couple from their respective rock bands at the time.
+Their second full length album 2 Guns, was released in 2013, but was raucously brought into existence in single live recorded takes over about four days in 2011.
 It is a ferocious musical document that eerily proved to be a foreshadowing of a battle the couple was soon to encounter.
-Kim was diagnosed with an aggressive form of breast cancer just after they recorded and mixed '2 Guns', delaying the album's release by two years.
+Kim was diagnosed with an aggressive form of breast cancer just after they recorded and mixed 2 Guns, delaying the album's release by two years.
 Kim's breast cancer is in remission today due to only using holistic and alternative methods and a raw food diet (no chemotherapy, no radiation, no hormones).